cboursnell/preprocess/README.md

 ```bash
 pip install khmer
 ```
-This might have to be run using `sudo`
+This might have to be run using `sudo`.
+This might not work at all... python package management is ... fraught. (https://twitter.com/gardaud/status/357638468572151808)

 # Installation of SPAdes